mervecoskunn/lotus-project/README.md

 * As a Site Admin I want to create draft blog posts so that I can finish writing the content later
 * As an  Site Admin, I can use the default image in the posts I will add to the blog page and update it later.
 * As an admin, I do not have to add images to the products I will add, and if I do not add them, the image will automatically be added as the default image and I can update it later as an admin.
-  * In the product management page the administrator can choose to put the product in 'draft' mode before publishing it.
+  * In the product management page the admin can choose to put the product in 'draft' mode before publishing it.
 *  As a Site Admin I want to get visual feedback when interacting with the content so that I can be sure how I have interacted with the page
   * When the site user performs actions on the sites flash messages shows (i.e. delete/update/add to cart/ actions).
 * As a Site Admin I want to select one blog post and read, create, update and delete blog posts so that I can manage my blog content